TIBCOSoftware/sb-jmsxml/README.txt

   sbfeedsim MessagesToSendToJMSVRZN.sbfs

+5. Open a fourth StreamBase Command Prompt, and shut down all the processes:

+  sbadmin shutdown

+6. In the first command prompt, start the application using the following command:

+  sbd -f sbd.sbconf jms-xml-dynamic-destination-sample.sbapp

+7. Using the second StreamBase Command Prompt, and confirm that tuples are flowing through to the 'TupleOut' and 'XMLOut' output streams:

+  sbc deq TupleOut XMLOut

+8. Using the third StreamBase Command Prompt, and initiate the feed simulation using the command:

+  sbfeedsim MessagesToSendToJMS.sbfs

+9. Using the fourth StreamBase Command Prompt, and shut down all the processes:

+  sbadmin shutdown

 Version History:
+1.5 Issue #7:
+      add jms-xml-dynamic-destination-sample.sbapp
+      add instructions for jms-xml-dynamic-destination-sample.sbapp to README.txt
+    Issue #8
+      add conditional bid generation for each symbol in the feedsims

 1.4 Issue #4: Update use JMS Consumer and JMS Producer adapters under StreamBase
     7.7.0; use TIBCO EMS 8.3; use Apache ActiveMQ 5.14.5; corrections to run instructions; replace YHOO with VRZN; remove dynamic